heitorherzog/conway-game-of-life-frontend/README.md

 # Conway’s Game of Life 🧬

-A production-ready React + TypeScript implementation of **Conway’s Game of Life**, built to simulate cellular automata directly on the client side.
+React + TypeScript implementation of **Conway’s Game of Life**, built to simulate cellular automata directly on the client side.
 The project follows clean architecture principles and includes a simple abstraction layer that allows the simulation to be executed **locally** or via a **service API facade** (for future backend integration).

 ---